NFL players raise concerns on playing, others ignore advice

 The NFL and the players’ union haven’t agreed yet on protocols to open training camps.
 Players are holding a league-wide call on Thursday to discuss the proposals.

-Houston Texans wide receiver Randall Cobb wrote on Twitter: “I would advise everyone to get on this call to hear the plans so you’re informed and know what to expect going into camp.”
+Houston Texans wide receiver Randall Cobb wrote on Twitter: “I would advise everyone to get on this call to hear the plans so you’re informed and know what to expect going into camp.”’

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL